zafir99/OS_Project1/devlog.md

 I give up.
 Not even the professor's cpp process example works properly on my machine.
 I have no idea what's going on.
 I know that my logger and encryption program work properly.
 My driver program is incomplete.
 I apologize in advance for asking this, but I ask that you grade this generously.
 Thank you.

+21-October-2025 11:23PM
+I worked on this like a dog for almost two days straight and I finally figured everything out.
+First and foremost, do NOT, EVER, mix standard library functions with linux syscalls.
+Secondly, I was genuinely forced to use the linux syscalls for almost every form of I/O handling, except for the logger which could get away with doing dprintf to the logging file, which makes sense considering there's no demand for it to send its file data to any other program.
+Thirdly, I truly had no idea how much work went into handling user input.
+Goodness gracious.
+There's so much work that needs to be done if you want to manually parse and sanitize human input to a computer.